donRumata03/Conspects/README.md

 ## Contributing instructions

-Let teachers feel the force of open-source conspects!
+Let the teachers feel the _force of open-source conspects_!